 Insulin Is Not Responsible For Weight Gain

-When you are finished with the steak and potatoes, the glucose, amino, and fatty acids will fill your blood.
-If these blood glucose levels go unchecked, the body is at risk for disease due to the toxicity of high blood sugar.
-To prevent this from happening, the pancreas will secrete insulin to lower blood glucose levels.
-Insulin saves the day by acting as a key and unlocking the door to our cells.
-Once this door is open, the cell can take in the nutrients needed for cellular growth and repair, metabolic energy, fat, and glucose storage.
+When you are finished with the steak and potatoes, the pancreas will secrete the hormone insulin to lower blood glucose levels.
+Adequate blood sugar is required for the body to function, but too much can be toxic and cause issues.
+Insulin saves the day through a lock and key mechanism.
+Insulin acts as a key and unlocks the door to the cell.
+Once the door is open, the cell can take in the glucose and nutrients needed for cellular growth and repair.